Zelensky accuses Russia of committing ‘genocide’ in Ukraine

 “There is no other way out than dialogue, if you don’t want hundreds of thousands and millions of deaths,” he warned.

-But he said a summit with President Putin could only come after a “ceasefire”.
+But he said a summit with President Putin might only come following a “ceasefire”.
 “I can’t even have a meeting as long as they’re bombing,” he said.

 “Both of us are going to discuss.
 When the end of the war comes, and then we will discuss security guarantees together, and the status of neutrality”, while “preserving our sovereignty and a powerful army”, estimated Volodymyr Zelensky, listing the Ukrainian proposals during the talks in course with Moscow.